FluxML/Optimisers.jl/docs/src/index.md

 using Flux, Metalhead, Optimisers

-o = Optimisers.ADAM() # define an ADAM optimiser with default settings st = Optimisers.state(o, m)  # initialize the optimiser before using it
+o = Optimisers.ADAM() # define an ADAM optimiser with default settings st = Optimisers.setup(o, m)  # initialize the optimiser before using it

 model = ResNet18() # define a model to train on ip = rand(Float32, 224, 224, 3, 1) # dummy data